smellslikekeenspirit/smellslikekeenspirit/README.md

 ---
 Allowing concrete achievements - academic or otherwise - to speak for me is quite uncomfortable, but it is the most convenient metric to hand someone who has no other data.

-:tulip: I am an Honors student, which is to say that I am in the top 1% of class in terms of academics and extracurricular activities.
-To continue to be a part of this program, I have to take advanced classes, wipe off a mixture of tears and sweat off of myself to maintain a high GPA and display intense community involvement.

-:maple_leaf: In the summer, I'll be at Spotify on one of their Personalization teams.
+:maple_leaf: In the fall, I'll be at Spotify on one of their Personalization teams.
 Last semester I worked at HubSpot as a software engineering intern on a team that develops data analysis tools.

 :sunflower: Currently, I am doing research with National Technical Institute for the Deaf on an NSF-funded project that seeks to identify key prospective features that will help the deaf communicate better with the hearing.